'Ultimate Golf Challenge': A tournament that ignites team spirit and elevates the ‘magic’ of golf in the UAE

 De Souza emphasizes the importance of maintaining a fair playing field, stating: "The main thing we’re trying to crack this year is to avoid confusion and ensure players stick to their registered handicaps.
 Whether you're playing off a low or high stroke index or course rating, your EGF handicap is the one you’ll play off.”

 This enthusiasm is what fuels the Ultimate Golf Challenge.
 The event offers a platform for both seasoned players and newcomers to connect, compete, and experience the thrill of team-based golf.
-And with its unique format and inclusive team-building aspect, it's no wonder the UGC is quickly becoming a favourite among golfing communities.
+With its unique format and inclusive team-building aspect, it's no surprise that the UGC is quickly becoming a favourite among golfing communities in the UAE and India.

 ALSO READ